t0504b/Hashtag-Trends-During-Covid19_Data-Visualization/README.md

 - Heat map showing volume of tweets w.r.t states/cities at particular time
 - Bar graph to show number of tweets in US w.r.t time
 - Bar graph to show number of tweets in US w.r.t state

+### Note: For detailed description and plots please see report A3_BaglaTanvi.pdf